 All of Undercurrent's information on diving Honduras, including articles, reader reports, Chapbook sections, ...

 Diving Honduras Overview

-Diving the Honduras Bay Islands offers diverse reefs but you may have to deal with the ubiquitous no-see-ums.
-All dive resorts are in the Bay Islands: Roatan, Utila, Cayos Cochinos, all home to aggressive no-see-ums - some people have serious allergic reactions.
+Mosquitos and sand fleas leave a lasting impression of Honduras Bay Islands, which offer diverse reefs.
+All dive resorts are in the Bay Islands: Roatan, Utila, Cayos Cochinos are all home to aggressive no-see-ums -- and some people have serious allergic reactions.

 Those without DEET may find their vacations ruined.
 Diving Roatan and other Bay Islands features nice walls, offshore seamounts, and excellent coral and gorgonians, although there are few large fish.

-Whale sharks are common near Utila roughly February through May and boats from Roatan are chasing them too.
+Whale sharks are often encountered near Utila roughly February through May and boats from Roatan are chasing them too.
 Some Roatan resorts have easy beach diving.